Amazon seeks recusal of FTC Chair Khan, a longtime company critic

 Khan said if a request for recusal were to arise, she would confer with ethics officials at the agency on a case-by-case basis.

-In its petition, Amazon said that Khan’s past work as a legal scholar, as well as her work with Open Markets Institute, suggest she has already made up her mind on Amazon’s antitrust culpability.
+In its petition, Amazon said that Khan’s past work as a legal scholar, as well as her work with the Open Markets Institute, suggests she has already made up her mind on Amazon’s antitrust culpability.

 Khan “has on numerous occasions argued that Amazon is guilty of antitrust violations and should be broken up,” the petition says.
 “These statements convey to any reasonable observer the clear impression that she has already made up her mind about many material facts relevant to Amazon’s antitrust culpability as well as about the ultimate issue of culpability itself.”

 Khan became a prominent figure in the antitrust reform scene when she was still a law student at Yale.
-Her searing 24,000-word article on why U.S. antitrust law isn’t equipped to deal with tech giants such as Amazon and their modern version of power.
+Her searing 24,000-word article argues that U.S. antitrust law isn’t equipped to deal with tech giants such as Amazon and their modern version of power.
 The article suggested a way to look at antitrust that went beyond examining just near-term effects on consumer pricing, which has been a key component of U.S. antitrust law for decades.

 Instead, Khan’s paper explored how Amazon may be benefiting consumers in the near term but also how its control over competitors was causing far-reaching ripples throughout the industry.